 ON THIS PAGE: You will read about the scientific research being done to learn more about appendix cancer and how to treat it.
 Use the menu to see other pages.

-Doctors are working to learn more about appendix cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
+Doctors are working to learn more about appendix cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with appendix cancer.

-However, research is hampered by the rare nature of the disease.
-Because appendix cancer is uncommon, appendix cancer-specific clinical trials may be challenging to find.
-Patients are encouraged to talk with their doctors about broader clinical trials that may be open to them, such as those studying gastrointestinal carcinoid tumors or colorectal cancer.
+Research for appendix cancer is challenging because the disease is rare.
+So, clinical trials specifically for appendix cancer may be hard to find.
+Patients are encouraged to talk with their doctors about broader clinical trials that may be open to them, such as those studying gastrointestinal neuroendocrine tumors or colorectal cancer.

 Enhanced delivery of chemotherapy.
 Doctors are looking for different ways to deliver chemotherapy to the abdomen.
-One approach is called hyperthermic intraoperative peritoneal chemotherapy (HIPEC).
-This is similar to the hyperthermic peritoneal (local) chemotherapy described under Treatment Options, but the drugs are delivered directly to the open abdomen during debulking surgery, instead of after surgery.
+One approach is called hyperthermic intraoperative peritoneal chemotherapy.
+This is similar to the hyperthermic intraperitoneal (local) chemotherapy (HIPEC) described in Types of Treatment, but the drugs are delivered directly to the open abdomen during debulking surgery, instead of after surgery.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current appendix cancer treatments in order to improve patients’ comfort and quality of life.
+Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current appendix cancer treatments to improve comfort and quality of life for patients.

 If you would like more information about the latest areas of research in appendix cancer, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases.

 Visit the Cancer.Net Blog to review research announced at recent scientific meetings or in ASCO’s peer-reviewed journals.